Share this article

 • The SEC is reviewing updated filings, signaling a potential green light for spot Solana ETFs soon.

-Three Solana-focused exchange-traded funds (ETFs) listed in the U.S. have quietly pulled in $78 million over the past month, reflecting rising interest in altcoin-backed investment products despite the outsized dominance of bitcoin and ether in ETF markets.
+Three Solana-focused exchange-traded funds (ETFs) listed in the U.S. have quietly pulled in $78 million over the past month, reflecting rising interest in altcoin-backed investment products despite the outsized dominance of bitcoin and ether (ETH) in ETF markets.

 STORY CONTINUES BELOW